jasonwhite/fio/README.md

 # IO Streams [![Build Status][buildbadge]][buildstatus]

+*This is a work in progress.*

-This is an IO stream library for D. The primary purpose of this package is to provide a better API that what is currently available in the D standard library.
+This is an IO stream library for D. The primary purpose of this package is to provide a better API than what is currently available in the D standard library.
 Secondly, it is meant to be fast.
 All file operations are implemented using the low-level system calls provided by the operating system.